tdammers/ginger/README.md

 Ginger provides most of the original Jinja2 template language, as much as that makes sense in a Haskell host application.

-We do, however, some of the most blatant Pythonisms, especially when we felt the features in question were more of an accidental result of binding template constructs to Python constructs.
+We do, however, avoid some of the most blatant Pythonisms, especially when we felt the features in question were more of an accidental result of binding template constructs to Python constructs.

 On top of that, we deviate on a few points, and add some features that we think are very useful and help make the language better and more consistent.